shabh2412/blogitup-express-be/readme.md

-# Express-Mongoose-Typescript Server Starter Template
+# Express-Mongoose-Typescript Server for blogging application

 **NOTE: You need to have a local setup of mongodb to use this template.**